honungsburk/thecrimsonking/src/ThroneOfMight.markdown

 Brave the violent seas and tumble by its smite,
 Lick the warm salt, embrace your loving pact;
-Be borne on the wind to ever higher height.
+be borne on the wind to ever higher height.

-Fear a dove's loving lie, its shroud of white
+Fear a dove's loving lie, its shroud of white.
 Wash ashore, soaked in blisters, still intact.
 Fall from your throne, your dying seat of might;
 be borne on the wind to ever higher height.